medic/cht-docs/content/en/apps/guides/data/analytics/building-dbt-models.md

 ### Testing models and dashboards

-It is highly encouraged to write dbt [tests](https://docs.getdbt.com/docs/build/data-tests) for application specific models to ensure that they are accurate and to avoid releasing broken models.
-Examples can be found in [CHT Pipeline](https://github.com/medic/cht-pipeline/tree/main/test).
+It is highly encouraged to write [dbt tests]({{< ref "apps/guides/data/analytics/testing-dbt-models" >}}) for application-specific models to ensure that they are accurate and to avoid releasing broken models.
+Examples can be found in the [cht-pipeline repository](https://github.com/medic/cht-pipeline/tree/main/test).

 ## Base Models